keygenx/PINN-Extremization/README.md

 Code for the paper "Thiruthummal, A.A., Shelyag, S. and Kim, E.J., Extremization to Fine Tune Physics Informed Neural Networks for Solving Boundary Value Problems."

 <br><br>
-Use Jupyter Notebook to open the file
+Use Jupyter Notebook to open the file "PINN Commented.ipynb"
 <br>
 https://jupyter.org/